genericrandom64/zalgomediaeditor/README.md

-# The Zalgo™ Media Editor.
+# The Zalgo™ Media Editor
 The official Zalgo Media Editor Git repository.
 Requires the STB library (possibly others in the future.)